rackerlabs/auter/HACKING.md

 ```

 4. Any new PRs should be made to the develop branch.
 The only changes to the Release-<NEW_VERSION> should be fixing of any review issues for that branch.
-5. Full testing for all supported OSs should be carried out and tracked in a github project created for the release.
+5. Full testing for all supported distributions should be carried out and tracked in a github project created for the release.
 Example: https://github.com/rackerlabs/auter/projects/1
 6. Once all testing has been completed for Release-<NEW_VERSION>, the reviewer should merge the Release-<NEW_VERSION> branch to both master and develop branches.
-7. Tag a new release named <NEW_VERSION> using template <major ver>.<minor ver> (Eg: Release 0.11)
+7. Tag a new release named <NEW_VERSION> using template <MAJOR_VERSION>.<MINOR_VERSION> (Eg: Release 0.11)